 Other aerials and pieces of wet string are in use or being made covering all other bands for specific modes, dependant on what part of the hobby I am currently showing an interest in.

-I will blog their construction through the website, so I am not going to produce a list here as I want to keep this page as clear and simple as possible.
+I will blog all construction through the projects page on this website, so I will not produce a list here as I want to keep this page as clear and simple as possible.

 My shack is very small, minuscule to be fair, but I can still be heard.